Znám's problem

 Graphical demonstration that 1 = 1/2 + 1/3 + 1/11 + 1/23 + 1/31 + 1/(2×3×11×23×31).
 Each row of k squares of side length 1/k has total area 1/k, and all the squares together exactly cover a larger square with area 1.
 The bottom row of 47058 squares with side length 1/47058 is too small to see in the figure and is not shown.

 In number theory, Znám's problem asks which sets of integers have the property that each integer in the set is a proper divisor of the product of the other integers in the set, plus 1.
 Znám's problem is named after the Slovak mathematician Štefan Znám, who suggested it in 1972, although other mathematicians had considered similar problems around the same time.

 The initial terms of Sylvester's sequence almost solve this problem, except that the last chosen term equals one plus the product of the others, rather than being a proper divisor.
-Sun (1983) showed that there is at least one solution to the (proper) Znám problem for each $k\ge 5$.
+Sun in 1983 showed that there is at least one solution to the (proper) Znám problem for each $k\ge 5$.
 Sun's solution is based on a recurrence similar to that for Sylvester's sequence, but with a different set of initial values.

 The Znám problem is closely related to Egyptian fractions.
 It is known that there are only finitely many solutions for any fixed $k$.
 It is unknown whether there are any solutions to Znám's problem using only odd numbers, and there remain several other open questions.